Amazon Does Trucking Too

 This is just the first part of Amazon’s plan to develop its own full-scale trucking company that will handle the entire delivery cycle of a load.
 During the past year, Amazon has purchased thousands of trucks in order to take packages from the port or warehouse all the way to the purchaser’s house without the use of intermediate trucking companies.
 Amazon’s goal is to make its shipping process cheaper and more efficient, which is good for its customers but would place it in direct competition with many existing trucking companies with no guarantee that it would be better able to direct trucking operations than the older more established companies.

 Ensuring that interstate truckers drive safely and follow all state and federal rules keeps the rest of us safe.
 Richard Traulsen of this firm is a nationally recognized specialist in litigation involving truck drivers.
-If you or a loved one suffered a serious injury in a truck crash, please call us so that we can give you a free consultation on how we can get you the compensation you deserve.
+If you or a loved one suffered a serious injury in a truck crash in Arizona, please contact us today so that we can give you a free consultation with our Phoenix truck accident lawyers.

 Author: Serena C. Montague